kleqing/HoyoBar/README.md

 ![screenshot](Assets/scr.png)

-> Paimon helps you track your Genshin Impact daily resin, expeditions, and more — straight in your macOS menu bar.
+> HoyoBar helps you track your Genshin Impact daily resin, expeditions, and more — straight in your macOS menu bar.

 Paimon can help you —